mnfst/manifest/CONTRIBUTING.md

 ### Pre-requisites

-Because [CASE](https://case.app/) is made with [Angular](https://github.com/angular/angular.js), the angular/cli is a pre-requisite.
+[CASE](https://case.app/) is made with [Angular](https://github.com/angular/angular.js), the angular/cli is a pre-requisite.

 ```bash
 npm install -g @angular/cli
 ```

-You may also meet the [TypeORM](https://github.com/typeorm/typeorm) syntax for concepts like entities, relations or repositories.
+You may also meet [TypeORM](https://github.com/typeorm/typeorm) concept's like entities, relations or repositories.
 You can familiarize yourself with [their docs here](https://typeorm.io/).

 Also [CASE](https://case.app/) use the concepts of guards, module and controller from [Nest.js](https://github.com/nestjs/nest).
-You can have a look to those concepts by checking [their docs here](https://docs.nestjs.com/).
+You can have a better understanding of those concepts by checking [their docs here](https://docs.nestjs.com/).

-**_You don't need to be an expert in those dependencies to contribute, your great ideas, logic, good will & common sense are always welcome to the project ! 🧠🌈_**
+**_You don't need to be an expert in those dependencies to contribute - your great ideas, logic, good will & common sense are always welcome to the project ! 🧠🌈_**

 ### Code contributions

-If you are looking for an easy way to help you can start by the issues labelled [good first issue](https://github.com/casejs/CASE/labels/good%20first%20issue) or [documentation](https://github.com/casejs/CASE/labels/documentation). 💪
+If you are looking for an easy way to help, start by the issues labelled [good first issue](https://github.com/casejs/CASE/labels/good%20first%20issue) or [documentation](https://github.com/casejs/CASE/labels/documentation) ! 💪

 ##### Serve CASE in Contribution mode